JiayueZhang/jiayuezhang.github.com/about.md

 Welcome to my planet.
 I'm a master student in computer engineering.

 This page is built with Jekyll.
-If you are interested, check the links below.
+If you are interested, check theese links.
 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /
 [minima](https://github.com/jekyll/minima)